Ways to Give

 Future Designers Program | $2,500 and beyond

 MIAD’s Future Designers Program aims to address a nationwide and Milwaukee challenge – underrepresentation of people of color in the design industries.
 It brings design experiences, real-world technologies, career pathways and curricular projects to area high schools lacking the needed expertise and resources.
-Beginning with nine schools in 2016-17, it seeks to expand to 12 schools by 2019.
+Beginning with nine schools in 2016-17, it seeks to expand to 12 schools.
 Naming opportunities for programs and mentors are available.

-MIAD’s Maker Space is a college-wide hub of activity and a leader in many technologies.
+MIAD’s Emerging Technology Center is a college-wide hub of activity and a leader in many technologies.
 It includes beta testing software for immersive technologies, such as virtual and augmented reality, as well as physical computing technologies encompassing circuit design, microcontroller programming and soldering.
-The Maker Space also has e-textile equipment for the creation of smart garments.
+The Emerging Technology Center also has e-textile equipment for the creation of smart garments.
 Naming opportunities are available.

 Sponsored Curricular Project | Amount subject to project specifics